-The major sources of revenue are HUD operating subsidies, tenants dwelling rents, management fees and all other revenue.
-Other revenue composed primarily of miscellaneous fees from the tenant, cell phone tower rental income, management fees.
-The revenue is recorded as earned since it is measurable and available.
 The Authority also provides provide decent, safe, and sanitary housing for extremely low and very low-income families.
 The revenue is recorded as earned since it is measurable and available.

 Non-operating revenue and expenses consist of revenues and expenses that are related to financing and investing activities and result from non-exchange transactions or ancillary activities.

 Tenants dwelling rental charges are determined and billed monthly and are recognized as revenue when assessed because they are measurable and are collectible within the current period.
 The amounts not received by March 31, are accounts receivable and any amounts received for subsequent period are recorded as deferred revenue.